What happens if the Chromebook is broken or damaged?

 Can students use their personal devices instead of the school-issued Chromebook?

-No. All students will be issued a school Chromebook and are expected to have it at school every day.
-These may be programs provided by the school that students will need for classes that may not be on personal devices.
+No. All students in grades 6-12 will be issued a school Chromebook and are expected to have it at school every day.
+There may be programs provided by the school that students will need for classes that may not be on personal devices.
 Personal devices also will not be supported by the district technology department.
 Personal devices may not perform the same way school issued Chromebooks perform.

 Are there accessories that can help my student use the Chromebook?

-Some student might find the use of a mouse beneficial over the use of the device touchpad.
+Some students might find the use of a mouse beneficial over the use of the device touchpad.
 Earbuds or other headphone devices may also be useful, but these accessories will not be provided by the district.
 Parents may opt to purchase a case for the device.
-Cases may be purchased from the district’s IT department.

 Am I required to purchase insurance for my child’s Chromebook?